strimzi/strimzi.github.io/_posts/2022-01-10-reassign-partitions.md

 kubectl run --restart=Never --image=quay.io/strimzi/kafka:0.29.0-kafka-3.2.0 my-pod -- /bin/sh -c "sleep 3600"
 ```

 Wait till the pod gets into the `Ready` state.
-Once the pod gets into `Ready` state, now our next step will be to generate our `topics.json` file.
+Once it is ready, our next step will be to generate our `topics.json` file.
 As we discussed above, this file will have the topics that we need to reassign.

 Now a good question arises.
 What topics require reassignment?
-The answer to this is the topics that have their partitions assigned to broker `<CLUSTER-NAME>-kafka-3` and `<CLUSTER-NAME>-kafka-4` need reassignment, or these topics partition should move to the remaining 3 brokers nodes in our cluster.
+The answer to this is the topics that have their partitions assigned to broker `<CLUSTER-NAME>-kafka-3` and `<CLUSTER-NAME>-kafka-4` need reassignment, these topics partition should move to the remaining 3 brokers nodes in our cluster.

 To check the partitions details of a certain topic, we can use the `kafka-topics.sh` tool.
 We can run the following command from inside interactive pod after starting a shell process using `kubectl exec -ti <INTERACTIVE-POD-NAME> /bin/bash`
 :